nurySar97/gh-users-search-app/README.md

-# Github user search upp.
+### Github user search upp.

-This Web app was built using the follwoing technologies
+This Web app was built using the follwoing technologies:

 ```
 React